cmspeedrunner/Zang/README.md

 ### File Library
-As of 0.25 the file library is small.
+As of the latest update the file library is small.
 It has 3 functions, `openf`, `using` and `writef`, we looked at `using` already, but in short, `using` takes in a .zang file and imports it so you can use it, like `import` with python.
 On the other hand `openf` will open, read and close a file and `writef` will open the file (or create it), and write to it, and close it.
 ```javascript
 let filename = read("What file do you want to print: ")
 let contents_of_file = open(filename)